 If you've got a space that you're turning into a home repair shop and looking for a sturdy, stable stand with a professional level clamp, then look no further than the PCS-10.
 We found the clamp design to be one of the best in our test, and the 80 lb capacity means that it is up for the torquiest of wrenching efforts.
 It is somewhat more time consuming and awkward to set up and break down, so we feel it is well suited to staying in one place.
 This is not to say that you can't travel with it, it's just not as user-friendly as the competition.

-At a retail price of $206, we feel that the Park Tool PCS-10 offers a good value.
-Not only is this stand stable, durable, and in possession of the best clamps in our test, but it's backed by a lifetime warranty.
+We feel that the Park Tool PCS-10 offers a decent value.
+It's stable, durable, has a solid clamp design, and it's backed by a lifetime warranty.
 It may not be the best for those of you who like to travel, but if you're going to primarily leave it set up in your workshop, then you'll likely have this stand for the rest of your life.
 You do the math, but no matter how you look at it, that's a pretty good deal.

-With the PCS-10, Park Tool has made a great work stand for a reasonable price.
-A serious reduction in weight over the previous version has made this stand easier to deal with, yet it still has the sturdiest construction and stoutest clamp design of the all the stands we tested.
+With the PCS-10, Park Tool has made a solid work stand, and with a serious reduction in weight over the previous version they've made this stand easier to deal with, yet it still has a sturdy construction and stout clamp design.
 The PCS-10 is capable of supporting the heaviest bikes you've got and not flinching under serious wrenching forces.
 It's definitely a little heavier and not as portable as the other stands in our test, and is therefore not as well suited for travel, but it's durable and will likely provide years of trouble-free service.